lavroffrob13/Cryscor-Tools/README.md

 5. More to come, for OSV-LPM2 + periodic embedding release, etc

 6. An informal tutorial was given on 3/20/2025 and the recording is available here https://ucla.box.com/s/h6rv2ioudvoo12mm5nk8xa2nz6pnxcjv

+7. The general workflow is outlined in the cheat sheet in this repo